First published November 2022 Updated February 2026

 Talk with siblings so that they understand what they should and should not share at school and with friends about their sibling’s medical condition.
 Since it is not their diagnosis, they might be more open with providing details that they should not be sharing.
 Allow the child with the diagnosis to inform family members of what they are comfortable with others sharing.

-Having a colorectal diagnosis does not automatically mean that bullying will occur, but it is a possibility and something that families should be talking about to be prepared if it does happen.
+Having a colorectal diagnosis does not automatically mean that bullying will occur, but it is a possibility and something that is helpful to be prepared for in case it does happen.
 The most important action a family or child can take is to get others involved to help sort out the bullying situation.
-There are many resources online that can help families cope, like Taking a Stand, Stop Bullying, Cyberbullying, and Safety at School.

 All Topics